seansusmilch/ece474/README.md

 ## How To Run It

 1. Have python3 installed
-2. Clone repo `git clone https://github.com/seansusmilch/ece474`
+2. Clone repo (unless you already have it) `git clone https://github.com/seansusmilch/ece474`
 3. Install requirements `pip install -r requirements.txt`
 4. Run it `python processor.py`